densign01/quickcapture/thoughts/ledgers/CONTINUITY_CLAUDE-testflight-prep.md

 ## Backlog

-### Issue: Missing Article Metadata from App Shares
+### ✅ FIXED: Missing Article Metadata from App Shares
 - When sharing from NYT app, title and publication are not extracted
-- Email shows "Shared Link" instead of article title
-- Need to improve metadata extraction from share extension input
+- **Fix:** Share extension now fetches page and extracts og:title/twitter:title/<title>
+- Commit: `64fc202`

+### ✅ FIXED: Hide API Endpoint from Settings
+- API Endpoint field is exposed in Settings UI (unnecessary for end users)
+- **Fix:** Removed from UI, keeps hardcoded default
+- Commit: `64fc202`

+### Issue: Brief Not Visible in Share Sheet from Certain Apps
+- Brief doesn't appear in share sheet when sharing from NYT app (works from Safari/NYT.com)
+- Likely related to supported UTIs (Uniform Type Identifiers) in extension Info.plist
+- Some apps share different content types than Safari
+- Need to investigate what content types the NYT app shares and add support

 ### Issue: Paywall Bypass for AI Summaries
 - Paywalled content (e.g., NYT) returns "Article content was behind a paywall - no summary available"